sanjacob/BlackboardSync/UNIVERSITIES.md

 Please create an issue using [the following form][support-issue].
 You will need a GitHub account to do so.

-If you'd rather not create one, feel free to reach me at bbsync@san.contact with these details.
+If you'd rather not create one, feel free to reach me at request@bbsync.app with these details.

 ## Supported Universities